History of St Vincent's Hospital, Sydney in Timeline

 In 1983, St Vincent's Hospital was the first hospital in Australia to develop a specialised emergency department (ED) under Dr. Gordian Fulde.

-On April 7, 1984, Fiona Coote became Australia's youngest and first female heart transplant recipient at St Vincent's Hospital.
+On 7 April 1984, Fiona Coote became Australia's youngest and first female heart transplant recipient at St Vincent's Hospital at the time.

-In 1984, Dr. Gordian Fulde, Director of Emergency at St Vincent's, pioneered the development of specialised emergency medicine in Australia at St Vincent's ED and founded the Australasian College for Emergency Medicine.
+In 1984, Dr. Gordian Fulde, Director of Emergency at St Vincent's ED, pioneered the development of specialised emergency medicine in Australia and a year prior to founding the Australasian College for Emergency Medicine.

 1986: First Needle Exchange Program

-In 1986, St Vincent's Hospital instituted Australia's first needle exchange program in an effort to stem the spread of HIV among IV drug users.
+In 1986, St Vincent's Hospital instituted Australia's first needle exchange program, an effort to stem the spread of the virus among IV drug users, a controversial idea at the time.

 1996: Joined Sisters of Charity Health Service